Ghana Food Guide

 Indulge in Ghana's traditional sweet treats and desserts.

-Koose are savory fritters made from black-eyed peas, spices, and herbs.
-They are often served as a snack or appetizer, but can also be enjoyed as a dessert.
-Their preparation involves deep-frying the batter until golden brown and crispy.
-They are a popular street food.
+Savory fritters made from black-eyed peas, spices, and herbs, often served as a snack or appetizer but can also be enjoyed as a dessert.
+Deep-fried until golden brown and crispy, they're a popular street food throughout Ghana.

-Kelewele is a spicy fried plantain dish that can be enjoyed as a dessert or snack.
-The plantains are marinated in spices such as ginger, chili peppers, and sometimes garlic before being fried until golden brown.
-It's a popular street food and is often eaten as a snack.
+Spicy fried plantain dish that doubles as a dessert or snack.
+Plantains are marinated in spices like ginger, chili peppers, and garlic before being fried until golden brown.
+Popular street food eaten at any time of day.

 Traditional Beverages